Challenges in scaling up the supply chain and manufacturing operations for CGT products.

 In the short to medium term, biopharma companies and CDMOs will continue to expand their manufacturing footprint across multiple geographical territories.
 Most biopharma companies especially want to be self-reliant and control their processes before commercializing the lead candidates.
 Once a product is commercial, there will be additional pressure to balance between multiple clinical programs and commercial production.
 Managing this complexity and offering a high level of service to biopharma clients (hospitals, nurses, doctors) is critical for the success of their products and patient enrolment in clinical studies.

 To improve biopharma companies’ responsiveness, eliminating expensive waste caused by disruptions in patient schedules or other supply chain and manufacturing exceptions, companies will need to invest in appropriate and state-of-the-art art systems or tools.
 Managing internal manufacturing schedules across multiple locations, teams and competencies will be paramount to deliver a high level of service to its clients.
-Companies with manufacturing facilities will need to invest in talent that can manage the complex and ever-changing schedules manually or adopt a CGT-specific scheduling tool.
+Companies with manufacturing facilities will need to invest in talent who can manually manage the complex and ever-changing schedules—or adopt a CGT-specific scheduling tool.

 This tool will help the manufacturers manage and optimize internal capacity across different teams, protocols/products and offer Just-in-Time (JIT) scheduling of patient’s starting material collection.